-Bonjour (ou bonsoir) !
-And welcome to one of my most popular articles which does a thorough analysis on how long it takes to become fluent in French.
-This is honestly one of the most common, and complex questions many people have about language learning outside of “How can I improve my French pronunciation?” and “How do I get over my anxiety speaking French?“.
+Bonjour (ou bonsoir), and welcome to one of my most popular articles which does a thorough analysis on how long it takes to become fluent in French.
+This article receives thousands of hits per day because it thoroughly evaluates one of the most common & complex questions people have about learning French outside of “How can I improve my French pronunciation?” and “How do I get over my anxiety speaking French?“.

 This proficiency scale is simply a condensed list of items based upon the Common European Framework of Reference for languages (CEFRL).
 These standards are widely accepted across Europe.
 The framework was designed for those who need to certify their proficiency in a language, allowing others to recognize the range of your skills easily.
 The proficiency levels are not requirements to become a certain level, but rather language skills that people in a certain level are able to perform.

 They can keep track of “favorite mistakes” and monitor them from time to time, or correct themselves when a Native doesn’t fully understand.
 Advanced learners can handle reading long, constructed French articles, books, directions, etc. with little difficulty.
 For example, read this C1-level passage by Flaubert out loud and really test how much you know: Madame Bovary [extrait].
 Don’t expect to know every word, but try to understand it.

 Are you curious what your current level of French is?
 Here’s a website that tests that for you for free on the CEFRL scale.